Westminster Abbey

 4. Oliver Cromwell was once buried in Westminster Abbey, but the body was removed on the restoration of the monarchy and the head was placed on a spike for all to see.

-5. The dramatist and poet Ben Jonson is the only person buried in the abbey in a standing up position, as it is said he could afford just two-foot square of space.
+5. The dramatist and poet Ben Jonson is the only person buried in the abbey in a standing-up position, as it is said he could afford just a two-foot square of space.

 History